angular/angular/aio/content/guide/dynamic-component-loader.md

 </div>

-After `loadComponent()` selects an ad, it uses `ComponentFactoryResolver` to resolve a `ComponentFactory` for each specific component.
-The `ComponentFactory` then creates an instance of each component.

 Next, you're targeting the `viewContainerRef` that exists on this specific instance of the component.
 How do you know it's